Keyboard shortcuts

 Reader

-The preview and data subcommands include a parameter for --reader.
+The preview and convert subcommands include a parameter for --reader.
 The possible values for --reader include the following.

 • mem → Parse and read the entire sas7bdat into memory before writing to either standard out or a file